mlohajner/nemo_progress_dialogue/README.md

 Instead of only showing *progress %,* users can now see **how fast the operation is actually performing and how it changes over time** — live, not averaged.

-Enhanced Nemo Progress Dialog:
-- Progress bar
+## Features
-- Real-time speed indicator
+- Real-time transfer and delete speed monitoring (MB/s, KB/s, B/s, files/s)
+- Live bandwidth graph over time
+  Actual transfer rate - the graph reacts immediately to speed changes (USB, network shares)
-- Bandwidth history graph
+- Automatic graph scaling based on throughput
-- Delete operations get their own inverted accent color -distinguishable from a transfer at a glance
+- Delete operations use distinct or inverted accent color, giving an instant visual cue that the operation is destructive
+- Works for copy, move and delete operations
-- More / Less (show or hide graph)
+- More / Less option to show and hide graph with GSettings scheme persistance
-- dedicated GSettings schema /org/nemo/transfer-graph for:
-  - delete-graph-color
-  - transfer-graph-color
+- Extended GSettings scheme for persistance and customisation Transfer color, delete color, graph line thickness, and graph fill opacity.
-  - graph-fill-opacity
+- Minimal performance overhead
-  - graph-line width
-  - show-transfer-graph (Show/Hide persistency)

 | Nemo Transfer Progress | Nemo Delete Progress |
 |:-:|:-:|